ysbaddaden/sync/README.md

 # Sync

-Synchronization primitives to build concurrent-safe and parallel-safe data structures in Crystal, to embrace MT more serenely.
+Synchronization primitives to build concurrent-safe and parallel-safe data structures in Crystal, so we can embrace MT with more serenity.

 ## Status